 Which credit monitoring service is best?

 This is a difficult question to answer because each credit monitoring service is different.
 Your needs likely vary from anyone else’s, so defining the “best” credit monitoring service really comes down to two things:

 1. What do you need, or what expectations do you have, from the service?

 2. How much can you afford, or are you willing to spend, on the service?

 Once you have determined the answers to those questions, your search for a service that best suits your needs becomes narrower.
 And, something to keep in mind while doing your research is using a service that monitors all three bureaus.
 By monitoring all three, it’s less likely something will get missed because it appears on one bureau, but not the others.

-If you are already quite experienced in this area and tend to keep a close eye on your credit bureaus anyway, one of the free services that provides some added protection may be exactly what you’re looking for and worth investigating.
+If you are already quite experienced in this area and tend to keep a close eye on your credit score anyway, one of the free services that provides some added protection may be exactly what you’re looking for and worth looking into.

 Something else to keep in mind – through April 20, 2022, Experian, TransUnion and Equifax are offering all U.S. consumers free weekly credit reports through AnnualCreditReport.com to help protect financial health during the sudden and unprecedented hardships caused by COVID-19.

 To learn more about improving your financial health, browse the resources across our Learning Center.